Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Methods

 where $\tau_{\rm RF}$ represents the characteristic time-scale $\tau$ in the quasar's rest frame, $\lambda_{\rm RF}$ is the effective wavelength of the $R$~band ($\lambda_R$ = 6516.05$\overset{\circ}{A}$)\footnote{PTF observed in the optical $g$ and $R$ bands, but we only analyze the $R$-band lightcurves, as in \citet{Charisi2016}, because the $g$-band lightcurves are typically very sparse.} in the rest frame of the source, M$_{i}$ is the absolute i-band magnitude, k-corrected to $z$=2, and $M_{BH}$ is the SMBH mass.
 Note that these relationships were used as priors when fitting the DRW parameters with \texttt{Javelin} in \citet{Charisi2016}.
 For the above $\sigma$ and $\tau$ calculations, the black hole mass and the $i$-band luminosity of each quasar are required.
 For this reason, as explained in \S~\ref{sec:sample}, we only analyze the sub-set of 12,400 quasars that have SMBH mass estimates and absolute $i$-band magnitudes, using a catalog from SDSS Data Release 7 \citep{SDSS2009}.
 Figure~\ref{Fig:sigma_tau} illustrates the distribution of the calculated $\tau$ and $\sigma$ values using Eq. (\ref{tau}) and (\ref{sigma}), respectively for the 12,400 PTF quasars.

 For the mock quasar lightcurves, we follow the procedure from \citet{Timmer1995}, as implemented in the \texttt{astroML} package \citep{astroMLText}, and generate evenly sampled lightcurves with a temporal spacing of $\Delta$t = 1 day.
 As mentioned, in \S~\ref{sec:sample}, the baseline of each lightcurve is set to match the baseline of the respective observed lighcurve.
 For the PTF-like lightcurves, we follow a similar procedure as in \citet{Charisi2016} to downsample the idealised lightcurves by removing data points to match the observed pattern.
+For the LSST-like lightcurves, we generate the same realization of noise (using the same random seed), initially sampled daily for 10 years and then downsampled at the expected observing pattern of LSST (e.g., see \S~\ref{subsec:LCs}).